asteyven/SET08103-base/units/unit03/unit03b.md

 - Defined what we mean by DevOps - a software development methodology built on agile and lean, integrating bot development and operation of software.
 - Described the Three Ways of DevOps: flow, feedback, and continual experimentation and learning.
-- Reflected on how the module maps to the Three Ways by listing the lectures in each sub-area.
+- Reflected on how the module maps to the Three Ways by listing the Units in each sub-area.

 ## Further Reading